Disadvantaged Students (Pupil Premium)

 - Supporting students to allow them to develop skills, confidence and team building abilities on an activity camp at PGL.

 - Supporting students to learn to ski on the academy’s ski trip.

 - Supporting trips to the theatre to promote cultural enrichment

-- Paying for university visits for year 11 More Able students to raise aspirations and improve understanding of opportunities at higher education.
+- Paying for university visits for Year 11 students to raise aspirations and improve understanding of opportunities at higher education.

-- Helping students to develop their language skills by subsidising trips to France and Spain.
+- Helping students to develop their language skills by subsidising trips to France.

 - Increasing staffing in our Children’s Services team to allow us to provided more personalised support for vulnerable students.

 - Providing resources to support students in learning musical instruments.

 - Supporting families in providing academy uniform.

 - Paying for curriculum resources to enhance the academic experience for students across a range of subjects.